 - Writing it down helps to identify stressors and potential triggers to relapse

-- Figuring out how you really feel relieves stress
+- Figuring out how you feel relieves stress

 - Journaling encourages critical thinking

-- Writing is a form of artistic expression and like art therapy, creative writing can be a valuable tool in the healing process.
+- Writing is a form of artistic expression, and like art therapy, creative writing can be a valuable tool in healing.

-There’s a variety of different journal styles to choose from.
-With Stream of Consciousness journals, you write down the first thing that comes into your head and how it made you feel.
-A Daily Diary charts what went on in a particular day – as mundane as a trip to the grocery store or as intense as how you felt when you pushed your cart past the beer cooler.
-A Prayer, Spiritual or Gratitude Journal puts life’s issues and worries into the proper perspective.
-Lifestyle Journals chronicle progress with exercise, academics or other positive undertakings.
+There is a variety of journal styles to choose from.
+With stream-of-consciousness journals, you write down the first thing that comes into your head and how it made you feel.
+A daily diary charts what occurred on a particular day – as mundane as a trip to the grocery store or as intense as how you felt when you pushed your cart past the beer cooler.
+A prayer, spiritual or gratitude journal puts life’s issues and worries into perspective.
+Lifestyle journals chronicle progress with exercise, academics, or other positive undertakings.

-You see?
-There is really no excuse for not giving it a try.
-Find something inspiring and beautiful to write on or in, get a pen you love and begin.
-The rarity of putting pen to paper should motivate you… Secure your diary in a safe place, and re-read it occasionally.
+There is no good excuse for not giving it a try.
+Find something inspiring and beautiful to write in, get a pen you love, and begin.
+The rarity of putting pen to paper should motivate you.
+You can secure your diary in a safe place, and re-read it occasionally.
 It is yours alone (unless you want to share it).
-And just like in junior high school, your sobriety journal will be a safe place you can tell the truth and all your dirtiest secrets without fear of judgement or reprisal…
+And just like in junior high school, your sobriety journal will be a safe place to tell the truth and all your secrets without fear of judgment or reprisal.